LinuxAtDuke/Intro-To-Linux/README.md

 Checking connectivity... done.

-Day 2 Lab 2: Transferring Data Amongst Remote Hosts
+## Lab 4 - Transferring Data Amongst Remote Hosts

 - Open a shell on your local lab workstation.
 - Download a file from the following web link: